mlds-lab/interp-net/README.md

 ```bash
 python src/univariate_example.py --epochs 1000 --hidden_units 2048 --ref_points 128 --batch_size 2048
 ```
 To reproduce the results on MIMIC-III Dataset, first you need to have an access to the dataset which can be requested [here](https://mimic.physionet.org/gettingstarted/access/).
-Once your application to access MIMIC has been approved, you can download the data [here](https://physionet.org/works/MIMICIIIClinicalDatabase/).
-You can use the scripts available [here](https://physionet.org/works/MIMICIIIClinicalDatabase/) to import the dataset into a database.
+Once your application to access MIMIC has been approved, you can download the [data](https://physionet.org/works/MIMICIIIClinicalDatabase/).
+MIMIC is provided as a collection of comma-separated (CSV) files.
+You can use these [scripts](https://physionet.org/works/MIMICIIIClinicalDatabase/) to import the csv files into a database.
 Once you have created the database, run these scripts in order.
 ```bash
 python mimic_data_extraction.py
 python multivariate_example.py --epochs 1000 --reference_points 192 --hours_from_adm 48 --batch_size 256 --gpus 4